-So this is Luke’s recounting of Jesus teaching on the Lord’s Prayer and I just want to give you really quickly, a way to remember what Jesus taught us to pray for in this prayer.
-So they all start with G. So four G’s that Jesus just told us to pray for.
+So Luke 11:2–4 is Luke’s recounting of Jesus teaching on the Lord’s Prayer and I just want to give you really quickly, a way to remember what Jesus taught us to pray for in this prayer.
+They all start with G. So four G’s that Jesus just told us to pray for.

 Jesus has given us a paradigm for prayer.
 Let’s be faithful to cry out to our Father in heaven according to His Word.

 When you pray, say, “Father hallowed, be your name.
 Your kingdom come.”
 So the first thing we ask God for in prayer is his glory.
 That’s the first G. Hallowed be your name.
 It’s not just an ascription of praise to God.
 That’s not just saying I worship you, God.
 That’s praying for God to be glorified throughout the world, for his kingdom to come.
 For his glory to spread over the earth, like the waters cover the sea.
 We ask God for his glory.

 Second, we ask God for his gifts.
 “Give us each day our daily bread.”
 We end prayer, ask God for his provision for our needs, for our daily needs.
 This is part of what we do in prayer is just lift up our hearts to God asking him for his gifts.
 That’s the second, glory, gifts.

 Then ask God for his grace.
 “Forgive us our sins, for we ourselves forgive everyone who is indebted to us.”
 What we do in prayer is we ask God for his grace, his mercy, his forgiveness.
 We spend time in confession of our sin.